jjprevite/learning/js-react-study-guide.md

-# React Study guide
+# JavaScript and React Study guide
-This is a study guide for understanding topics related to React.
+This is a study guide for understanding topics related to JavaScript and React.

 ### What is a class in ES6?
 If we take a look at the (definition by MDN)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes], it's basically a "special function".
 Similar to functions in that there are two "components" - class expressions and class declarations.
 Here's a simple example of a class declaration: